-This one is easier to answer, the Guinness World Record for the longest horizontal jump is 213.36 cm or 7 feet which is held by Waffle the Warrior Cat.
-You can watch this record-breaking event take place here.
+The Guinness World Record for the longest horizontal jump is 213.36 cm or 7 feet which is held by Waffle the Warrior Cat.

 Bear in mind, that cats can climb to extraordinary heights.
 This is different from a jump through the air, without making contact with a vertical surface.
 We have a Houdini cat who can run out of the back door, leap up at the wooden fence and scale the tree within seconds.
 The initial leap is approximately 5 feet, from there, she latches onto the tree and uses her claws and limbs to climb it.

 How high can kittens jump?